| The Millennium Way | |

 Final stretch of the Grand Union canal |

-Eventually I reached bridge No. 49 which signalled the end of the canal walk, I clambered up onto the busy A429, relieved to recognise the place where I had left my car no more than a hundred yards distant.
 As I sat in my car drinking blood-temperature Lucozade Sport I kept an eye on the houses I had parked in front of.
 There had been a degree of curtain-twitching when I had pulled up in the morning and, even though I was legally entitled to park my car in this spot, I half expected an indignant resident to fling open a door or window to 'have a word'.
-However nobody stirred and instead I reflected on another days walking completed before driving home.
+However nobody stirred and I finished my drink unmolested.

 For a full profile of the route (PDF format) click here